NeptuneHub/k3s-supreme-waffle/nextcloud/README.md

 # CONFIGURATION WITH TLS Let's Encrypt

-If you want to use a let's encrypt certificate using certmanager, first install cert-manager (check the **/cert-manager guide**)
+If you want to use a let's encrypt certificate using certmanager, first install cert-manager (check the **/cert-manager guide**).

+You can sart the step with the self-signed certificate and this are additional step to complete it.

-Then edit another time the ingress
+You need to edit another time the ingress
 ```
 kubectl edit ingress nextcloud -n nextcloud
 ```